boxyhq/website/docs/jackson/upgrade.md

 # Upgrade Guide

+## Upgrading to v1.14.0

+We have changed the schema bit to introduce a new column called `namespace` to speed up scans.
+You will have to run the migration scripts if you are manually managing migrations.
+For example PlanetScale where auto migrations are not supported due to a difference between MySQL and PlanetScale.

 ## Upgrading to v1.11.0

 We have patched the SSO connection (`/api/v1/connections`) DELETE handler to accept payload (client/Secret or tenant/product/strategy) as part of query parameters.
 Earlier, the payload was expected to be part of the body which is non-standard and is no longer supported in Next.js.